NVIDIA Overlay Says GPU VRAM Clocked At 9501 MHz

 The RTX 40 Series features even faster VRAM speeds, often exceeding 21 Gbps.
 This boost enhances performance, enabling real-time ray tracing and better graphics in demanding games.

-3. Comparison With AMD Offerings:
+3. Comparison with AMD Offerings:

 AMD GPUs, like the Radeon RX 6000 series, offer competitive VRAM speeds ranging from 16 to 18 Gbps.
 While AMD provides great value, NVIDIA usually excels in high-end gaming due to its faster VRAM and optimizations.